Young lives, parenting and families

 The study material for this module is organised into 8 learning guides, which include audio-visual material and online and print-based readings:

-Learning Guide 1 – begins to examine the range of factors that influence the experiences of children and young people today.
-Issues that you will explore include what makes a ‘good childhood’, the impact of disability, discrimination and racism on children and young people, and the effects of poverty and inequality.
-You will also consider the issue of resilience and the factors that support children and young people’s mental health and wellbeing.
+Learning Guide 1: Young lives – begins to examine the range of factors that influence the divergent lives and complex experiences of children and young people today.
+Issues that students will explore include whether this is a good time to be young, and the impact of discrimination, poverty and inequality.
+They will also begin to consider the many issues for people working in children’s services today .

-Learning Guide 3 – focuses on practice, and explores how practitioners work together to support children, children, young people and families.
-You will consider the opportunities, as well as the potential challenges, presented by multi-agency and inter-professional working, and look at ways in which values, ethics and legal frameworks inform practice in this area.
-You will also examine some of the ethical dilemmas that practitioners may encounter, and ways in which they deal with ethical dilemmas in their practice with children, young people and families.
+Learning Guide 3: Working together – focuses on practice and explores how practitioners work together to support children, young people, parents and families.
+Students will consider the opportunities, as well as the potential challenges, presented by multi-agency and inter-professional working, and they will look at ways in which values, ethics and legal frameworks inform practice in this area.
+They will also examine some of the ethical dilemmas that practitioners may encounter, and the ways in which they might deal with ethical dilemmas in their practice with children, young people, parents and families.

-Learning Guide 6 – focuses on parents and parenting, and relationships between practitioners and parents.
-You will consider a range of perspectives on parenting, including what it means to be a ‘good parent’, and look at case studies and research related to the intersection of parenting and society.
-Issues examined include the role and function of parenting support and education, for example, the targeting of specific parents, parenting classes for ‘troubled families’ and the role of informal support and online communities.
+Learning Guide 6: Parents and parenting – focuses on parents and parenting, and relationships between practitioners and parents.
+Students are asked to consider a range of perspectives on parenting, including what it means to be a ‘good parent’, and to look at case studies and research related to the intersection of parenting and society.
+Issues examined include the role and function of parenting support and education, for example, parenting classes, programmes targeted for ‘troubled families’, and the role of informal support and online communities.
 Children and young people’s perspectives on parenting will also be explored.

-Learning Guide 7 – examines the family and family structures and considers ways in which social and economic change is impacting on families.
-It also looks at the experience of children and young people living outside their ‘birth families’, and their experience of the care system.
+Learning Guide 7: Families matter – examines the family and family structures historically and in relation to contemporary social change.
+It considers ways in which social and economic change impact on families and the role of service providers in addressing the disadvantages arising from these.
+It looks at the experience of children and young people living outside of their ‘birth families’, and their experience of the care system.
+It also reflects on some of the problems that families might encounter, asking how professionals can intervene in ways that enhance social capital and encourage empowerment.

 This is an OU level 3 module.
 It’s designed to build on study skills and subject knowledge acquired from studies at OU levels 1 and 2, or equivalent study at another university.
 Level 3 modules are specifically written for students who are working towards a degree level qualification.
 Your previous higher education study does not have to include study in a relevant curriculum area (e.g. early childhood, childhood and youth studies, or health and social care).
 A general interest in issues related to children, young people, parenting and families will be of great value.